A unifying framework for generalised Bayesian online learning in non-stationary environments: Abstract

 \section{Abstract}

-We propose a unifying framework for methods that perform Bayesian online learning in non-stationary environments.
-We call the framework BONE, which stands for (B)ayesian (O)nline learning in (N)on-stationary (E)nvironments.
+We propose a unifying framework for methods that perform probabilistic online learning in non-stationary environments.
+We call the framework BONE, which stands for generalised (B)ayesian (O)nline learning in (N)on-stationary (E)nvironments.
 BONE provides a common structure to tackle a variety of problems, including online continual learning, prequential forecasting, and contextual bandits.
 The framework requires specifying three modelling choices: (i) a model for measurements (e.g., a neural network), (ii) an auxiliary process to model non-stationarity (e.g., the time since the last changepoint), and (iii) a conditional prior over model parameters (e.g., a multivariate Gaussian).
 The framework also requires two algorithmic choices, which we use to carry out approximate inference under this framework: (i) an algorithm to estimate beliefs (posterior distribution) about the model parameters given the auxiliary variable, and (ii) an algorithm to estimate beliefs about the auxiliary variable.
-We show how this modularity allows us to write many different existing methods as instances of BONE; we also use this framework to propose a new method.
-We then experimentally compare existing methods with our proposed new method on several datasets; we provide insights into the situations that make one method more suitable than another for a given task.
+We show how the modularity of our framework allows for many existing methods to be reinterpreted as instances of BONE, and it allows us to propose new methods.
+We compare experimentally existing methods with our proposed new method on several datasets, providing insights into the situations that make each method more suitable for a specific task.
+We provide a Jax open source library to facilitate the adoption of this framework.